inesc-id/SafeCloudFS/README.md

 If you intend to user DepSpace a the coordination service for SafeCloudFS, you need to start it first.
 Instructions on how to start DepSpace can be found [here](https://github.com/inesc-id/depspacito).

+Before running SafeCloudFS first edit `config/accounts.json` with the access credentials to the cloud providers and `config/safecloudfs.properties` with the configuration of SafeCloudFS (for example, to indicate the path to the config folder of DepSpace or the address of the Zookeeper servers).

 The Dockerfile in the root of the project allows to execute SafeCloudFS through a Debian VM.
-To build and run the VM execute the following commands.
+To build and run the VM execute the following commands:

 ```
 docker build -t safecloudfs .